 Some peripheral module control registers are located in area 1 of the physical address space.
 When the physical address space is not used for address translation, these registers should be located in the P2 area.
 When address translation is to be used, set no caching.

-The P4 area is used for mapping on-chip control register addresses.
+The P4 area is used for mapping peripheral module register addresses, etc.